 Coral reef systems make up the largest living ecosystems in the world.
 That’s right, coral reefs are actually systems of billions of tiny living life forms that work together to create some of the most complex, beautiful, and bountiful living communities.
 The incredible underwater ecosystems created by coral give a home to the largest variety of marine life in the oceans.
 And if the coral dies, all of those creatures that use them to live will not be far behind.

-Reports from organizations such as the International Coral Reef Initiative have been working hard to bring to light the damage to marine life that results from pollutants such as sunscreen.
+Reports from organizations such as the International Coral Reef Initiative have been working hard to bring to light the damage to marine life that results from pollutants in sunscreen.
 Some reports estimate that up to 14,000 tons of sunscreen have found their way to coral reefs.
 And many of the pollutants can cause irreparable harm to these ocean environments.

 - Oxybenzone can cause deformations and coral bleaching